 I know it’s scary.
 But being scared of childbirth will make you tense and this will cause the pain to be SO much worse.

 The best way to avoid being scared out of your mind is to be educated.
 You need to take a birthing class so you know exactly what to expect.

 If you’re too exhausted to hustle your way to an on-site course at the hospital then take an online course.
-Here’s a childbirth course created by medical professional and the first parts of it are completely free.
+Here’s a childbirth course created by a medical professional and the first parts of it are completely free.
 Just take it in your own home on your computer.
-It will help tremendously at easing your fears and this particular course has rave reviews from mamas everywhere.
+It will help tremendously in easing your fears and this particular course has rave reviews from mamas everywhere.

-There’s a lot to learn about birth and knowing what will happen and how to cope will make all the difference in the world.
+There’s a lot to learn about birth, and knowing what will happen and how to cope will make all the difference in the world.
 You can check out the course here.